This post may contain affiliate links. For more information, please see my full disclosure policy.

 Feel like breaking up the farm theme a bit?

-You could easily spend an entire week learning about plants and seeds!
+You could easily spend an entire week on plant and seed themed activities!

-Counting seeds, sorting them, watching them sprout; there are so many ways to learn!
+Counting seeds, sorting them, watching them sprout; there are so many ways to learn with a topic like this!

 Spring